Haivision/srt/docs/API-functions.md

 ```

 This call installs a callback hook, which will be executed on a socket that is
-automatically created to handle the incoming connection on the listeneing
+automatically created to handle the incoming connection on the listening
 socket (and is about to be returned by `srt_accept`), but before the connection
 has been accepted.